abapGit/docs.abapgit.org/docs/guide-ssl-setup.md

 ### Troubleshooting

+Connection issues typically lead to "Access to resource forbidden" (HTTP 403) or "Misdirected Request" (HTTP 421) errors.

 1. Go to transaction `SMICM`
 2. Check that ICM is in status "running" (green light)
 3. Select Goto > Services and check that the HTTPS service is active (green checkmark)